OdonataResearchLLC/Text77/README.md

 This file contains a set of Fortran 77 routines that are useful for parsing free format text.
 While Fortran 77 is obsolete, there is still a lot of legacy code floating around.
 These routines are useful in cases where the legacy code cannot be updated to a more recent version of Fortran.
+If you are on Windows, the [Open Watcom Fortran compiler][Watcom] is a good choice for a free compiler.

 ```
 integer function begpos (string)